They’ve been a disruptive force on the internet, spewing hatred through monitor screens for more than a decade.

 Recently, media reports have surfaced linking government and corporate agencies to spammer trolls as a way to influence the public’s opinion.

-The Evil Troll: This type of troll is the most offensive of all — oh, and dangerous too.
+The Sinister Troll: This type of troll is the most offensive of all — oh, and dangerous too.
 Most times, the hate troll will convert to severe cyberbullying, itching for a negative response.

-These sinister trolls are more likely to have a sadistic, psychopathic and narcissistic personality.
-Interestingly enough, a handful of them may even carry serial killer traits, as many researchers have suggested.
+These sinister trolls are more likely to have sadistic, psychopathic and narcissistic personality traits, as many researchers have suggested.

 So, now that you learned all the different types of annoying people on the internet, stay safe.
 Oh, and please, don’t feed the trolls!